macintyrelab/CNpare/README.md

 preparing an experiment data package for including all data needed for identifying copy-number signatures

-Finally, using the function `plotClusters()`, profiles are clustered according to their exposure to each copy number signature.
+The `getClusterSamples` function can be used to get names of samples included in the same (`include=TRUE`, default) or closest (`include=FALSE`) cluster to the sample of interest according to the exposure to each copy number signature.
+This function automatically identifies the optimal number of clusters.
+Cosine similarity is used as distance metric for clustering.

+Finally, using the function `plotClusters()`, samples are plotted by showing the two signatures with the highest variation across cluster means.
+Clusters are also represented.

 ## Manuscript analysis Rmarkdown